BR Diesel and Electric Models 1

 overshadowed by the wonderful Bachmann / National Railway Museum model.

-However, as this ready-to-run release is a limited edition, it can be difficult
+However, as the ready-to-run release is a limited edition, it can be difficult

 to obtain, so it is quite possible that this kit-built model may be the